 Before Jackson, political parties controlled presidential elections.
 Party caucuses nominated candidates among the elite, and campaigns were conducted on the pages of party newspapers.
 Jackson was the first president elected by the people, in the way we know elections today.
 He saw democracy and liberty as self-reinforcing: a democratic oversight of the government would guard against its being taken over by an elite and thus prevent policies that would benefit a privileged few.
 The Constitutional framers took a different view — that democracy could just as likely threaten liberty as complement it.
 Many voters are unable to make thoughtful and informed decisions about their government, and majority opinion (mob rule) can be just as despotic as rule by a king.
 The founding framers designed the government to be run by a political elite, yes, but constrained in their actions by the limiting powers of the Constitution.

-Jackson wasted no time breaking up elitist networks, but the price was amateurism in civil service, and a system of patronage bestowing privileges that were entirely unearned.
+And there were other costs to Jackson’s dismantling of elitist networks: amateurism in civil service, and a system of patronage bestowing privileges that were entirely unearned.
 The spoils system, in other words.
 Government positions went to Jackson’s friends and supporters as reward for their loyalty, not for any merit.

 Adding to the vulgar tone of Jackson’s populism was his embodiment of the Scots-Irish code of honor and shame.
 He relished fights and called men out over the slightest affronts to his honor.
 Scholars estimate that before his presidency he fought anywhere between 10 and 100 duels.
 Most of the duels were over his wife Rachel who smoked a pipe, and who had never finalized the divorce papers for her first marriage, leaving him open to charges of bigamy.
 Because Jackson was so honor bound, the principles he articulated were often insincere and subject to change at a moment’s notice.
 Constitutional integrity was subordinate to matters of personal honor, as we will see below.